Skip to content

 PhysicalDevice(name='/physical_device:XPU:11', device_type='XPU')]

-Note that, here tf.config return 12 tiles of 6 cards (the number of GPU resources on an Aurora compute node), and treat each tile as a device.
-The user can choose to set the environmental variable ZE_FLAT_DEVICE_HIERARCHY with appropriate values to achieve desired behavior, as described in the Level Zero Specification documentation.
-This environment variable is equivalent to the ITEX_TILE_AS_DEVICE, which is to be deprecated soon.
+Note that tf.config returns 12 tiles across 6 GPUs (the GPU resources on an Aurora compute node), treating each tile as a separate device.
+You can set the environment variable ZE_FLAT_DEVICE_HIERARCHY to control this behavior, as described in the Level Zero Specification documentation.
+This environment variable replaces ITEX_TILE_AS_DEVICE, which is deprecated.

-Intel extension for TensorFLow is has been made publicly available as an open-source project at Github.
+Intel Extension for TensorFlow is available as an open-source project on GitHub.

-Please consult the following resources for additional details and useful tutorials.
+Consult the following resources for additional details and tutorials:

-More information and details are available through Level Zero Specification Documentation - Affinity Mask
+More details are available in the Level Zero Specification Documentation - Affinity Mask.

-Use Reduced Precision, whenever the application allows.
-Reduced Precision is available on Intel Max 1550 and is supported with TensorFlow operations.
-In general, the way to do this is via the tf.keras.mixed_precision Policy, as descibed in the mixed precision documentation Intel's extension for TensorFlow is fully compatible with the Keras mixed precision API in TensorFlow.
-It also provides an advanced auto mixed precision feature.
-For example, you can just set two environment variables to get the performance benefit from low-precision data type FP16/BF16 without changing the application code.
+Use reduced precision whenever your application allows it.
+The Intel Max 1550 GPUs support reduced precision through TensorFlow operations.
+The standard approach is through the tf.keras.mixed_precision policy, as described in the mixed precision documentation.
+Intel Extension for TensorFlow is fully compatible with the Keras mixed precision API and also provides an advanced auto mixed precision feature.
+You can set two environment variables to gain the performance benefits of FP16/BF16 without modifying application code:

 export ITEX_AUTO_MIXED_PRECISION=1